Seminole in the American Civil War: Trans-Mississippi Theater

 Reconstruction was a particularly harsh for the Indian nations found west of the Mississippi.

 Western Theater

 After the War ended, the Seminole Indians became reclusive, and their history was obscured.
 Florida's Seminole Indians continue to live in and around the Everglades.

-Both Andrew E. Hodges and Andrew M. McBride survived the War.
+Both Andrew E. Hodges and Andrew McBride survived the War.
 They lived out the remainder of their lives in Florida.